Thomas McIlwraith: Australia

-McIlwraith's brother John's success in Melbourne persuaded him, in 1854, to migrate to Victoria where he worked as a surveyor and engineer for the Department of Railways, and subsequently as a partner with Messrs Cornish and Bruce, railway contractors.
+McIlwraith worked as a surveyor and engineer for the Department of Railways, and subsequently as a partner with Messrs Cornish and Bruce, railway contractors.
 He also invested in eight pastoral holdings in the Maranoa district in Queensland.

 He retained close relations with his brother John, and on 6 June 1863 married Margaret Whannell, sister of John's wife.
 They had three daughters, Jessie (b.
 1866), Mary (b.
 1868) and Blanche (b.
 1872).
 He eventually moved to Queensland, but Margaret was reluctant to live in isolated Merivale station.
 In 1871 she visited Merivale, but soon returned to Melbourne for Blanche's birth.
 In 1874 they decided to live in Brisbane.
 Thomas found that she was drinking heavily, and sent her to Scotland where she died in 1877.
 McIlwraith fathered an illegitimate daughter in Victoria.
 In 1877 McIlwraith was a founding partner of the North Australian Pastoral Company.
 In 1879 he married Harriette Ann née Mosman.
 Harriette was the sister of Hugh Mosman, who discovered gold in Charters Towers, and Cecilia Mosman, wife of his political colleague Arthur Palmer (also Premier of Queensland); she gave birth to his fourth legitimate daughter in 1881.

 Lady Harriette McIlwraith gave a generous donation of over an acre of land to the then Toowong Council and the McIlwraith Croquet Club was formed 20th September 1923, on this land.
 The McIlwraith Croquet Club has a legacy spanning a century of continuous operation, preserving the tradition of the elegant sport while fostering a welcoming and inclusive community environment.